-MCC informs the community about the issues through our meetings, E-mails and website.
+MCC informs the community about the issues through meetings, email, social media and the website.

 MCC General Meetings:

 Help us with our mission to improve the quality of life in our community.
-All those residing in, or those who are owners of residences in or work in the Magnolia community are members of the Magnolia Community Council.
+All those residing in the Magnolia community are members of the Magnolia Community Council.
 We invite you to become involved and help us make Magnolia a delightful place to live and work.

-Note: We’ve recently changed our name!
+Note: We’ve changed our name.
 Formerly known as the Magnolia Community Club, which remains our legal name with the Washington Secretary of State’s Office, we’re now operating under the name of Magnolia Community Council.